EFTEC/ValidationOne/README.md

 * * Added a fix with the input, when the value expected is an array but it's returned a single value
 * 2018-10-15 1.9 Added some extra features
 * 2018-10-15 1.8 Some fixes and phpdocs, a new example
 * 2018-10-15 1.7 Added method addMessage() in ValidationOne.
-Now ErrorItem/ErrorList is called MessageItem and MessageList
+Now ErrorItem/ErrorList is called MessageLocker and MessageContainer
-* 2018-10-06 1.5 added method first() in MessageItem
+* 2018-10-06 1.5 added method first() in MessageLocker
 * 2018-10-03 1.4 added defaultNatural()
 * 2018-10-02 1.3 basicvalidation() was deleted.
 It was restored.
 * 2018-10-02 1.2 array() is now isArray()